 As detailed below, she told a lot of her friends about what had happened to her, although she was slow to do so except with her closest friends.
-But several years later, just a couple of months after the revelations about Harvey Weinstein broke, she took to Facebook to tell her story publicly for the first time (Franki's friends have kept her Facebook page alive as a memorial):
+But several years later, just a couple of months after the revelations about Harvey Weinstein broke, she took to Facebook to tell her story publicly for the first time (Franki's friends and family have kept her Facebook page alive as a memorial):

 I normally don't like to overshare on facebook but with all the accusations and things coming out I've seen many women with similar stories saying how less isolated they feel when someone comes forward and shares their story.
 If just one person reading my story feels a little less alone then sharing this will be a huge success.
 (Also please excusing any minor typos)

 I was in the PhD physics program at Ohio State and I was very, very happy there.
 I had many friends, I loved the city life was good.
 I did well in all my classes, advanced to candidacy (meaning I was done with everything but my dissertation).
 I had the opportunity to go on a few months long experiment in the UK that I was very excited about.